-Nia Magoulianiti-McGregor visits Greece on her own and meets a fabulous Italian family
+Nia Magoulianiti-McGregor recalls her visit to Greece on her own where an Italian family take her under their wing

-I’m so sick of freezing through a Highveld winter and so in need of a cheap all inclusive holiday that I book a ticket to Mykonos for two weeks.
+I’m so in need of a holiday I book a ticket to Mykonos for two weeks.
 Just for me, myself and I.

 ‘Are you mad?’ people say.
 ‘Who will you talk to?’